Siddharthj2002/Neural-Networks-Practice/Medical Trial ANN/README.md

 # Medical Trial Analysis Notebook

-This Jupyter notebook provides an analysis of data from a hypothetical medical trial testing a new drug on patients of different ages.
+This Python notebook provides an analysis of data from a hypothetical medical trial testing a new drug on patients of different ages.

 ## Contents